ejeschke/ginga/doc/manual/operation.rst

 [RV] The auto cut levels feature is controlled by several factors in the preferences, including the choice of algorithm and some parameters to the algorithm.
-See section :ref:`preferences-autocuts` for details.
+See section :ref:`preferences_autocuts` for details.
 Ginga can also automatically set the cut levels for new images displayed in the view.
-See section :ref:`preferences-newimages` for details.
+See section :ref:`preferences_newimages` for details.

 Setting the color scale algorithm
 =================================